ExpoLIS-project/expolis-sensor-node/README.md

                        Vânia Martins and José Moura and
                        Tomás Brandão and Pedro Santana},
-       title =        {An Information System for Air Quality Monitoring using Mobile Sensor Networks}, booktitle =    {Proceedings of the 19th International Conference on Informatics in Control, Automation and Robotics}, publisher =    {SciTePress},
+       title =        {An Information System for Air Quality Monitoring using Mobile Sensor Networks}, booktitle =    {Proceedings of the 19th International Conference on Informatics in Control, Automation and Robotics (ICINCO 2022)}, publisher =    {SciTePress},
        organization = {INSTICC}
     }